Fawning: When People-Pleasing is a Trauma Response

 How is Fawning Linked to People-Pleasing?

 Fawning itself is not a problem - the problem becomes when we start to apply fawning as a response to all scenarios.
-When a once-protective strategy becomes the go-to response, it can become generalized to scenarios where another strategy (like fight, flight, or freeze) might actually be more helpful.
+When a once-protective strategy becomes the go-to response, it can become generalized to scenarios where it may actually not be warranted.
+The constant state of attempting to protect yourself from being abandoned by others may actually be leading to self-abandonment and disconnection from your other needs.

-When fawning becomes the go-to strategy, this may look like chronic people-pleasing:
+When fawning becomes the go-to strategy, it may turn into chronic people-pleasing, which can look like the following:

 • Avoiding conflict at all costs.